quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A007---Build-a-Large-Language-Model/2bllm_part03_4_Implementing.md

 ??x
 By comparing the outputs of the GELU and ReLU functions:

 - **ReLU Function**: It behaves linearly for positive values (outputs x directly) and is zero for negative values.
-This means it has a discontinuous gradient at \( x = 0 \), which can lead to certain limitations in optimization during training.
+This means it has a discontinuous gradient at $x = 0$, which can lead to certain limitations in optimization during training.

 - **GELU Function**: It is smooth, non-linear, and introduces non-zero gradients even for negative inputs.
 The introduction of these non-zero gradients allows the model to make more nuanced adjustments during training, potentially leading to better performance and stability compared to ReLU.